-Pursuant to the terms of the BCH LPA, upward adjustments to the carrying value of any assets of BCH and its subsidiaries are first, allocated to the holders of the BCH FLP-1 Unit Accounts (50.5%) and the Subclass 2 FLP Unit Accounts of BCH ("BCH FLP-2 Unit Accounts" and together with the BCH FLP-1 Unit Accounts and the BCH FLP-2 Unit Accounts, the "BCH FLP Unit Accounts") (49.5%) up to an amount equal to 15% of the aggregate capital account balances of all outstanding BCH Class A Units and BCH Class S Ordinary Units and the BCH Class S Preferred Units (together, the "BCH Class S Units"), inclusive of the amount of such upward adjustment, less any prior allocations of upward adjustments; second, allocated among the holders of the BCH Class A Units and the BCH Class S Units in an amount necessary to cause the capital account balances of each series of the BCH Class A Units to be equal to the capital account balances of each series of the BCH Class S Units; and third, pro rata among all outstanding units of BCH, except the BCH Preferred A-0 Unit Accounts, BCH Preferred A-1 Unit Accounts and the BCH FLP Unit Accounts.
+Pursuant to the terms of the BCH LPA, upward adjustments to the carrying value of any assets of BCH and its subsidiaries are first, allocated to the holders of the BCH FLP-1 Unit Accounts (50.5%) and the Subclass 2 FLP Unit Accounts of BCH ("BCH FLP-2 Unit Accounts" and together with the BCH FLP-1 Unit Accounts and the BCH FLP-2 Unit Accounts, the "BCH FLP Unit Accounts") (49.5%) up to an amount equal to 15% of the aggregate capital account balances of all outstanding BCH Class A Units and BCH Class S Ordinary Units and the BCH Class S Preferred Units (together, the "BCH Class S Units"), inclusive of the amount of such upward adjustment, less any prior allocations of upward adjustments; second, allocated among the holders of the BCH Class A Units and the BCH Class S Units in an amount necessary to cause the capital account balances of each series of the BCH Class A Units to be equal to the capital account balances of each series of the BCH Class S Units; and third, pro rata among all outstanding units of BCH, except the BCH Preferred A.0, BCH Preferred A.1 and the BCH FLP Unit Accounts.

-However, all losses attributable to downward adjustments to the carrying value of any assets of BCH and its subsidiaries, such as the impairments at the Ben Liquidity and Ben Custody reporting units during fiscal 2024, are allocated pro rata among all holders of BCH Units other than the BCH Preferred A-0 Unit Accounts, BCH Preferred A-1 Unit Accounts and the BCH FLP Unit Accounts.
-As a result of these allocations, the capital account balance of the BCH Class A Units indirectly held by the Company will be reduced by any impairments, which may reduce the amount, if any, the Company would receive upon a liquidation of BCH.
+However, all losses attributable to downward adjustments to the carrying value of any assets of BCH and its subsidiaries, such as when equity securities of BCH are issued at a lower price than the prior issuance, are allocated pro rata among all holders of BCH Units other than the BCH Preferred A.0, BCH Preferred A.1 and the BCH FLP Unit Accounts.
+As a result of these allocations, the capital account balance of the BCH Class A Units indirectly held by the Company may decrease due to downward adjustments to the carrying value, which may reduce the amount, if any, the Company would receive upon a liquidation of BCH.